pmaojo/loco/docs-site/content/docs/extras/gui-console.md

 ## Overview

-The graph visualiser ships with an embedded command console that lets you invoke generators, tasks and `cargo loco doctor` directly from the browser.
-Each form mirrors the CLI invocation and persists a compact history, so you can review stdout, stderr and exit codes after the command finishes.【F:graph-gui/src/components/CommandConsole.tsx†L42-L149】【F:graph-gui/src/hooks/useCommandConsole.ts†L180-L334】
+The graph visualiser ships with an embedded command console that lets you invoke generators, tasks, `cargo loco doctor`, and job-status lookups directly from the browser.
+Each form mirrors the CLI invocation and persists a compact history, so you can review stdout, stderr and exit codes after the command finishes, or revisit the same entry while polling for job progress.【F:graph-gui/src/components/CommandConsole.tsx†L42-L149】【F:graph-gui/src/hooks/useCommandConsole.ts†L180-L334】

 The console issues HTTP requests against the `__loco/cli` endpoints exposed by the framework.
 The handlers proxy the request to your registered `CliAutomationService`, which defaults to the cargo adapter while `debug_assertions` are enabled.【F:src/controller/cli_console.rs†L78-L185】【F:src/boot.rs†L512-L534】 If you build the